Level: Advanced (Level 3)Awarding Body: Edexcel

 What can it lead to?

-Most students who complete a BTEC Extended Diploma in Applied Science progress to university, where a wide range of degree courses are on offer to students such as Forensics, Radiography, Biomedical Science, Pharmacology, Nutrition, Environmental Sciences or Astrophysics.
+Most students who complete a BTEC Extended Diploma in Applied Science progress to university, where a wide range of degree courses are on offer to students such as Forensics, Radiography, Biomedical Science, Pharmacology, Microbiology or Nutrition.

 Alternatively, you may progress to an apprenticeship or directly into employment such as laboratory work.
 Employers highly value the skills gained by science students.